 Faculty: Daryl Burckel, Stephen Caples, Musa Essayyad, William Galose, Bill Jens, Banamber Mishra, Mercy Palamuleni, Matiur Rahman, Michael Toerner, Olga Watts, Kay Zekany.

 The Accounting, Finance, and Economics programs are designed to prepare graduates to meet the challenges from strong and growing global forces, conflicting values, changing technology, and demographic diversity among employees and customers.
 Graduates will be prepared to contribute to their organizations and society, grow personally and professionally, and pursue further graduate work.
 The geographic orientation of each degree program is national, with an international orientation and regional overtones.
 The primary emphasis of the Department's mission is quality teaching enhanced by scholarly productivity and application through service to the business and academic community.

 The Department of Accounting, Finance, and Economics offers curricula leading to the following degrees:

 - Bachelor of Science in Accounting

-- Bachelor of Science in Accounting, Professional Accountancy/Exam Preparation, or Taxation concentrations
+- Bachelor of Science in Accounting with Concentration in either Taxation or Professional Accountancy/Exam Preparation

 - Bachelor of Science in Finance

-- Bachelor of Science in Finance, Economics or Financial Services concentrations
+- Bachelor of Science in Finance with Financial Analysis Concentration

 To be eligible to sit for the CPA examination in Louisiana, an applicant must possess, in addition to other requirements, credit for not less than 150 hours of post-secondary, or graduate, or post-graduate education.
 All of the Bachelor of Science in Accounting curricula fulfills the specific course requirements for sitting for this profession examination in Louisiana.
 Details of the Louisiana CPA requirement and recommendation for meeting the education requirements are available from the department head.